netotaku/h3/_posts/2018-09-04-brands-and-the-changing-art-of-persuasion.md

 but the big takeaway from the talk for me was from Jim regarding ‘persuasion’, and that a part of our role as strategists remains to persuade.

-### Persuasion is not the most fashionable of brand P-words right now – that honor goes to Purpose.
+Persuasion is not the most fashionable of brand P-words right now – that honor goes to Purpose.

+### Brand purpose can be positive

 Purpose has become the phrase on every brand strategists lips, but unfortunately this is a phrase which I feel has become hijacked.
 Having a purpose for your brand is of course important, but how this is defined has become rather